uoe-agents/non_conventional_value_function_approximation/README.md

 ## Running experiments

-To experiment with the provided algorithm:
+To experiment with any of the implemented algorithms:
 1. Use one of the jupyter notebooks in the train folder
 2. Define the environment you want to use
 3. Select function approximation model